 Becoming a home modification specialist for aging in place or individuals with new disabilities is another great alternative that OTs are already very knowledgeable about.
 This is especially true for any home health OTs who have so much first-hand experience.

-If you’re interested in working with home modifications, check out AOTA’s Home Modifications page.
-There’s also a great article on Eldercare Locator that covers the basics when it comes to Home Improvement Assistance.
+If you’re interested in working with home modifications, be sure to also check out AOTA’s Home Modifications page.

 While sales might be somewhat high stress, it can definitely be an interesting change-up to traditional patient care.
-There are so many types of medical equipment that we work with on a regular basis, like e-stim, modalities, dynamic splinting, hospital beds, wheelchairs, you name it.
+There are so many types of medical equipment that we work with on a regular basis, like neuro VR programs, e-stim, modalities, dynamic splinting, hospital beds, wheelchairs, and so on.

 Almost all medical device and equipment companies have sales representatives that visit hospitals and clinics to market their products to.
 Basically, if you have a favorite product, get in contact with the company and see if they’re hiring sales reps.
 You can always Google the company and search their open positions.